liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ---

-![](../../images/tip-pen-paper.png)**Note:** Similar to script editors, Developer Studio allows you to use text, FreeMarker, and Velocity template editors while modifying the same workflow definition XML file.
+![](../../images/tip-pen-paper.png)**Note:** Similar to script editors, Developer Studio allows you to use Text, FreeMarker, and Velocity template editors while modifying the same workflow definition XML file.

 ---

 We will continue on with editing our ticket process workflow by creating an email notification.
 First, let's create a new task node which will transition off our join node.
-This new task node will hold our email notification.This process is similar to how we assigned our previous task nodes.
+This new task node will hold our email notification.
+This process is similar to how we assigned our previous task nodes.

 1. Drag a new task node onto the workflow diagram